FameNu/FameNu/README.md

 ### Hi there 👋
 ## I'm Phuwamet(Fame)

-- 🌱 I’m currently learning about Web App and Secrurity.
+- 🌱 I’m currently learning about Web App.

 <!--
 **FameNu/FameNu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.